hyperupcall-self/.github/profile/README.md

-My configuration presets and sample apps.
+[Edwin's](https://github.com/hyperupcall) configuration presets and sample apps.
 They can be broken up into three categories:

 ## Group Things